Telling the story of one death to prevent others

 That’s why the single mother has traveled from her hometown of Whitehorse to speak at this year’s Day of Mourning ceremony, honouring B.C. workers who lost their lives in the workplace.

 Nicholas died on a Surrey condominium construction site in 2005, his first time living away from home.
-He fell three stories from an unguarded, open balcony and landed head-first on a pipe sticking out of the ground.
+He fell three storeys from an unguarded, open balcony and landed head-first on a pipe sticking out of the ground.

 Rosemarie was at her son’s hospital bed 12 hours after getting the news in Yukon.
 “Seeing Nicholas was devastating — two black eyes; tubes coming out of his face; the head wound still bleeding.”